-Police Release Sketch of Intruder Wanted in Pasadena Home-Invasion, Stabbing
+Police Release Sketch of Intruder Wanted in Pasadena Home Invasion, Stabbing

 Police released a sketch on Wednesday of a man wanted in connection with the stabbing of another man during a home-invasion robbery in Pasadena.

-Officers responded to a home in the 1900 block of East Villa Street just before 2 a.m. on Sunday, after receiving a report of a stabbing and home invasion, police said in a news release.
+Two suspects are sought in the incident, which occurred at a home in the 1900 block of East Villa Street just before 2 a.m. on Sunday, police said in a news release.

-First responders found the victim “bleeding profusely,” police said.
+First responders found the victim "bleeding profusely," authorities said.

+A neighbor at the location said he was a man in his 20s, who lives in the home with his fiancee, also in her 20s.

+When the couple returned home early Sunday morning, the woman went to bed while the man went to close a side door — and found two men standing there, said the neighbor, who wished to remain unidentified.

 The intruder depicted in the sketch was described as black, between the ages of 19 and 24, about 5 feet 11 inches tall, with a medium build and was wearing dark clothing.